babel/website/docs/learn.md

 <blockquote class="babel-callout babel-callout-info">
   <h3>es6features</h3>
   <p>
-    This document was originally taken from Luke Hoban's excellent
+    This document was originally taken from Luke Hoban's excellent&#8200;
     <a href="https://git.io/es6features">es6features</a> repo.
 Go give it a star
     on GitHub!
   </p>